Contact Details

 At the end of Key Stage 1, some children may need further support in building on their phonetical knowledge and understanding, and so will continue to receive support as needed into Years 3-6.

-The Westover Green Spelling Programme can be found here:
+The Twinkl Phonics progression information can be found here:

 Kingsbury Episcopi Primary School, Stembridge, Martock, Somerset, England, TA12 6BP